Why go spending money and buying chemicals when you don’t have to? I show you how to make liquid deicer easily and discuss the different recipes.

 Homemade De-Icer For A Windshield

-Although homemade deicer fluid may not work as quickly as the spray you buy in stores, it does work.
+Although homemade deicer fluid may not work as quickly as the spray or ice melts you can buy online, it does work.
 Allowing you to save money, while still reducing the amount of scraping that you have to do.
 Maybe you’ve woken up to a layer of snow instead of just the forecast frost, check out my blog on how to melt snow faster.

 Does Homemade Windshield De-icer Spray Really Work?